arcus/education_modules/r_basics_visualize_data/r_basics_visualize_data.md

 What do we mean by "tidy" data frame?

 A data set can take on a lot of different shapes with different styles of organizing data.
-But there is one method or shape that is best suited for data analysis, and that approach is called "tidy."
+The one method or shape that is best suited for data analysis is known as "tidy".

 ![Table with rows and columns.
 The data is not visible, although headers are, and include mrn, gender, `test_id`, and result.
 In each row and column, an arrow spans the entire row or entire column.](media/tidy_data.png)<!-- style = "max-width: 400px;" -->